lolmaus/ember-bdd/apps/docs-app/README.md

 ### pre-commit

-The codebase is configured to run `lint-staged` (see above) on `pre-commit` hook.
+The codebase is configured to run `lint` on `pre-commit` hook.

-It will prevent from committing unlinted code.

-If you do need to commit unlinted code (e. g. to have your work-in-progress backed up), run `git commit` with the `-n` flag.

-If you want to run the hook without the actual commit, `git add` your files and then run `yarn lint-staged`.
+Unfortunately, it will lint the whole monorepo, even if you're trying to commit only some of your changes.